t8om1/Ma513/README.md

 - [Hugging Face Transformers](https://huggingface.co/docs/transformers/) for the tokenization and model APIs.
 - Dataset and task inspired by the BIO format for Named Entity Recognition.
+- Mr. Atilla ALKAN for guiding us throughout this project